Neptune (mythology): Neptunalia

 Neptunalia, the Roman festival of Neptune, was held at the height of summer (typically on July 23).
 The date of the festival and the construction of tree-branch shelters suggest that Neptune was a god of water sources in times of drought and heat.
 The most ancient Roman calendar set the feriae of Neptunus on July 23, between the Lucaria festival of the grove and the Furrinalia festival of July 25.
 All three festivals were connected to water during the period of summer heat (canicula) and drought, when freshwater sources were lowest.

 It has been speculated that the three festivals fall in a logical order.
 The Lucaria was devoted to clearing overgrown bushes and uprooting and burning excess vegetation.
 Neptunalia followed, devoted to conservation and the draining of superficial waters.
 These culminated in the Furrinalia, sacred to Furrina (the goddess of springs and wells).

 Neptunalia was spent under branch huts in a woods between the Tiber and the Via Salaria, with participants drinking spring water and wine to escape the heat.
 It was a time of merrymaking, when men and women could mix without the usual Roman societal constraints.
 There is an added context of agricultural fertility in the festival, since Neptune received the sacrifice of a bull.

 Temples

-Neptune had only one temple in Rome.
+Neptune had only one temple in Rome, the Temple of Neptune.
 It stood near the Circus Flaminius, the Roman racetrack in the southern part of the Campus Martius, and dates back to at least 206 BC.
 The temple was restored out by Gnaeus Domitius Ahenobarbus c.
 40 BC, an event depicted on a coin struck by the consul.
 Within the temple was a sculpture of a marine group by Scopas Minor.
 The Basilica Neptuni was later built on the Campus Martius, and was dedicated by Agrippa in honor of the naval victory of Actium.
 This basilica supplanted the older temple, which had replaced an ancient altar.